patchamama/The-last-book-page/README.md

 ### Content

 I have used a considerable amount of content throughout the site, inspired by the Code Institute's moments tutorial.
 However, I made several modifications to the project to customize it and make sure it met the requirements.
-While I kept certain aspects that worked well, I made sure to add my own unique touch to the project.
+While I kept certain aspects that worked well, I made sure to add my unique touch to the project.
 Overall, I enjoyed putting this project together.

 # Acknowledgments